SteadyCadence/api-docs/content/06-records.md

-### Delete a Tenure Relationship
+### Delete a Relationship

 ```endpoint
 DELETE /api/v1/organizations/{organization_slug}/projects/{project_slug}/relationships/tenure/{relationship_id}/
 ```

-Use the above method to delete a tenure relationship from a project.
+Use the above method to delete a relationship from a project.

-**Request Payload**

-No payload required.
 Pressing the **Delete** button from the API UI will delete the relationship between the party and the spatial unit.

 ![](_img/delete-tenure-relationship.png)